calittle/documaker/odee/12.7.0/vagrant/README.md

 Sometimes it may be necessary to reprovision the VM if something did not deploy correctly, or simply just to start over.
 To reprovision, make sure your VM is in a halted stated (e.g. `vagrant halt`) and then run `vagrant up --provision`).
 Before you do that, make sure you have corrected the elements of the deployment that failed.
 In order to provide more granular control over what steps are rerun, the deployment scripts create some simple txt files at various points of the deployment process.
 Delete these files to rerun that step.
 Note that there isn't a rollback, so sometimes you might need to undo what the deployment step did.
 This isn't foolproof, so use your best judgment (e.g. if you're not sure, just `vagrant destroy oipa-vagrant` and then `vagrant up` to redo the whole thing.)

-- `/opt/oracle/dbinstalled.txt` - delete this file to redo the entire unpacking and installation of the database software, and listener configuration, CDB/PDB deployment, and database services.
+- `/opt/oracle/provision/oracledb.txt` - delete this file to redo the entire unpacking and installation of the database software, and listener configuration, CDB/PDB deployment, and database services.
-- `/opt/oracle/db-step1.txt` - delete this file to redo the database sfotware unpack and install.
+- `/opt/oracle/provision/oracledb-step1.txt` - delete this file to redo the database sfotware unpack and install.
-- `/opt/oracle/db-step2.txt` - delete this file to redo the listener configuration.
+- `/opt/oracle/provision/oracledb-step2.txt` - delete this file to redo the listener configuration.
-- `/opt/oracle/db-step3.txt` - delete this file to redo the CDB/PDB creation.
+- `/opt/oracle/provision/oracledb-step3.txt` - delete this file to redo the CDB/PDB creation.
-- `/opt/oracle/db-step4.txt` - delete this file to redo the database service registration with the OS.
+- `/opt/oracle/oracledb-step4.txt` - delete this file to redo the database service registration with the OS.

-- `/opt/oracle/oipadb.txt` - delete this file to redo the the OIPA database import and oipa/ivs user creation.
-- `/opt/oracle/oipadb-step1.txt` - delete this file to redo oipa/ivs user creation.
-You may need to drop the users before reprovision.
-- `/opt/oracle/oipadb-step2.txt` - delete this file to redo oipa db import.
-You must adjust impdp settings in `userscripts/01-oipadb.sh` for this to work correctly.
-Advise dropping user schemas with cascade and start over.
-- `/opt/oracle/oipadb-step3.txt` - delete this file to redo ivs db import.
-You must adjust impdp settings in `userscripts/01-oipadb.sh` for this to work correctly.
-Advise dropping user schemas with cascade and start over.

-- `/opt/oracle/weblogic.txt` - delete this file to redo WebLogic install and domain creation.
+- `/opt/oracle/provision/weblogic.txt` - delete this file to redo WebLogic/FMW install and deployment.
-- `/opt/oracle/weblogic-step1.txt` - delete this file to reinstall WebLogic server.
+- `/opt/oracle/provision/weblogic-step1.txt` - delete this file to reinstall Fusion Middleware infrastructure.
-- `/opt/oracle/weblogic-step2.txt` - delete this file to redo the prerequisite download and preparation for domain deployment.
-- `/opt/oracle/weblogic-step3.txt` - delete this file to recreate the WebLogic domain and application deployment.
-You may need to delete a directory to do this correctly.
-- `/opt/oracle/weblogic-step4.txt` - delete to reprovision WebLogic services.

 ## Configuration